8 Documentation

 - For providing information about a set of files in a directory

-- It can be helpful to add README to the top of your directories when both sharing data internally with colleagues, or when sharing files in an external repository.
-Doing so can provide information about what datasets are available in the directory and pertinent information about those datasets, including how the datasets are related and can be linked, information associated with different versions, definitions of common prefixes, suffixes or acronyms used in datasets (e.g., w1_ = wave 1), or instrument response rates.
-Figure 8.13 is an example README that can be used to describe all data sources shared in a project repository (Neild, Robinson, and Agufa 2022).
+- It can be helpful to add a README to the top of your directories when both sharing data internally with colleagues, or when sharing files in an external repository.
+Doing so can provide information about what datasets are available in the directory and pertinent information about those datasets.
+This README can include things like a description of the files, how the datasets are related and can be linked, information associated with different versions, definitions of common prefixes, suffixes, or acronyms used in datasets, or instrument response rates.
+Figure 8.13 is an example README that can be used to describe all data sources shared in a project repository.

 8.3.2 Changelog

-In its simplest form a changelog should contain the following:
+In its simplest form a changelog should contain the following (Schmitt and Burchinal 2011):

 - The date the file was created